-11. The results of final Stage Units will not be promulgated until all obligations to the University have been met.
+17. The results of final Stage Units will not be promulgated until all obligations to the University have been met.

-Arrangements for Re-assessment
+Re-assessment

-12. Candidates who at the first assessment do not achieve a pass in any unit shall be entitled to submit themselves for re-assessment in accordance with the appropriate EdExcel regulations and guidelines.
+18. Candidates who at the first assessment do not achieve a pass in any unit shall be entitled to submit themselves for re-assessment on one further occasion (from ARIS) in accordance with the appropriate EdExcel regulations and guidelines.

-13. Where a failed unit is not compulsory for the fulfilment of the requirements for the programme award, a student may, with the agreement of the Programme Leader, register on and be assessed in an alternative unit, if one is available, in lieu of undergoing re-assessment in the failed unit.
+19. Where a failed unit is not compulsory for the fulfilment of the requirements for the programme award, a student may, with the agreement of the Programme Leader, register on and be assessed in an alternative unit, if one is available, in lieu of undergoing re-assessment in the failed unit.
 Candidates who select this option shall have no right of re-assessment in respect of the substitute unit.